 My favorite detail that differentiates Exposure’s interface from Lightroom’s?
 You don’t have to toggle between Library and Develop or other modules.

 This means you can seamlessly switch from organizing to editing without clicking out of the photograph.
 It also allows you to click and edit more than one photo.
 So you can batch-edit several photos and see the effects of your edits across them all.

 How to Organize the Customizable Workspace

 Here, you can add whichever functions you like to each space.
-Again, this is best for professionals who know exactly what they need and where.
-If you’re used to other editing software, you can probably set them up the same!
+Again, this is best for professionals who know exactly what they need and where they want it.
+If you’re used to other editing software, you can probably set them up the same.

 Overall, the interface is simple.
 And you can make it even simpler.
 But even without customization, it is stripped back and easy to navigate.
 It works very well for photo editing.